d3bird/hallow-streets/README.md

 main devolopment O.S. is windows 10 (64 bit)

 # controls
-w: move the camera the direction of where it was loooking
+w: move the camera the direction of where it was looking

 a: move the camera to the left

-s: move the camera in the inverse direction of where it was loooking.
+s: move the camera in the inverse direction of where it was looking.

 d: move the camera to the right

-enter: start the demo
+o: increases the volume

+l: decreases the volume

+0: pauses time

+1: sets to normal speed

+2: sets time to 2x

+3: sets time to 3x

+4: sets time to 4x

+5-9: play sound effect
+mouse: move the mouse to look around

+z: spawns a object in the other players world

+x: spawns a chicken with a custom shaders in both worlds

+enter: allows for typing on the screen, press enter again to send the message

 mouse: move the mouse to look around